 Ransomware Backup Myth 5: Ransomware attacks are mostly done for the sake of revenge against large enterprises that mistreat regular people.
 There is a connection that could be made between companies with questionable customer policies and revenge attacks, but the vast majority of attacks are simply looking for anyone to take advantage of.

 Ransomware Backup Myth 6: Ransomware does not attack smaller companies and only targets massive corporations.
 While bigger companies might be bigger targets due to a potentially bigger ransom that could be acquired from them, smaller companies are getting attacked by ransomware just as often as bigger ones – and even private users get a significant number of ransomware attacks on a regular basis.
 A recent report from Sophos shows that this particular myth is just not true, since both large-scale and small companies have a roughly the same percentage of them being affected by ransomware in a year’s time (72% for enterprises with $5 billion revenue and 58% for businesses with less than $10 million in revenue).

 Of course, there are still many ways in which you can protect backups from ransomware.
 Below are some important strategies you should consider for your business.

 Top 15 Strategies To Protect Backups from Ransomware

 Here are some specific technical considerations for your enterprise IT environment, to protect your backup server against future ransomware attacks:

 To protect backups from ransomware, you should avoid working as root or Administrator.
 Use service accounts that are restricted as much as possible, whenever possible.
-By default, Bacula builds authentication in the design and enables the user to implement as much separation as possible from production workloads.
+By default, Bacula builds two factor authentication into the design and enables the user to apply as much separation as possible when dealing with production workloads, establishing a more ransomware-proof backup.
 For example, its default installation ensures that its daemons run with dedicated service accounts.

 |Media Type||What’s Important|